 Beckemeyer’s work has been nominated for Pushcart (2015 and 2020) and Best of the Net (2018) awards and was selected for Best Small Fiction 2019.
 He won the Jim Stone Memorial Poetry Award in 2013 and 2014, the 2014 Beecher’s Magazine Poetry Award, the 2016 Kansas Voices Award, and was Kansas Authors Club Poet of the Year in 2013 and 2015-2019.

-Roy Beckemeyer is currently on the editorial board of River City Poetry and is a co-editor of Konza Journal.
-He has taught eight-week Poetry Workshops for senior citizens two or three times a year since 2011 through LifeVentures.
-He has served as State President of the Kansas Authors Club (2016-2017) and has been held numerous positions at the district level.
+Roy Beckemeyer was on the editorial board of River City Poetry and was a co-editor of Konza Journal.
+He taught eight-week Poetry Workshops for senior citizens two or three times a year from 2011 through 2019 at LifeVentures.
+He has served as State President of the Kansas Authors Club (2016-2017) and has held numerous positions at the district level.

 - Link to Episode 505 of the KPTS Channel 8 Wichita Public Television show, Positively Kansas, in which Roy Beckemeyer is interviewed by Sierra Scott and reads two short poems on the last segment of the half-hour show, beginning at 20:16.